-Key employee retention is critical to the long-term health and success of your business.
-Managers readily agree that retaining your best employees ensures customer satisfaction, product sales, satisfied coworkers and reporting staff, effective succession planning and organizational knowledge and learning.
+Retaining key employees is critical to the long-term health and success of your business.
+Managers readily agree that keeping your best employees ensures customer satisfaction, increased product sales, satisfied, happy coworkers, and effective succession planning and historical and institutional organizational knowledge and learning.

 Employee retention matters.
 Failing to retain a key employee is costly to the bottom line and creates organizational issues such as insecure coworkers, excess job duties that coworkers must absorb, time invested in recruiting, hiring, and training a new employee.

 Exit interviews do provide one answer because departing employees can provide you with valuable information you can use to retain the remaining staff.
-Heed their results because you'll never have a more significant source of data about the health of your organization.
+Heed their results because you'll never have a more significant source of data about the health and well-being of your organization.
 Happy employees rarely look for a new job.

 4. Allow employees to use their talents and skills.
 A motivated employee wants to contribute to work areas outside of his or her specific job description.
 Begin by taking the time to learn your employees' skills, talents, and past and current experience.
 Then, tap into it.

 5. Provide a perception of fairness and equitable treatment.
 If a new sales rep is given the most potentially successful, commission-producing accounts, other staff members will inevitably feel cheated.
 If a new employee receives a promotion over the heads of long-term, existing employees, feelings of rancor will ensue.

 7. Remember that exemplary employees want to learn and grow.
 Unless employees can try new opportunities, take on challenging tasks, and attend seminars, they will stagnate.
-A career-oriented, valued employee must experience growth opportunities within your organization.
+A career-oriented, valued employee must experience growth opportunities within your organization to realize their potential.

 10. Make staff members feel appreciated.
 Frequently saying thank you for a job well done goes a long way.
 And, monetary rewards, bonuses, and gifts make the thank you even more significant.
 Raises tied to accomplishments and achievement will help you retain staff probably more than any other action.
 Commissions and bonuses that are easily calculated on a daily basis, and easily understood, raise motivation and help retain staff, as well.